ethnt/base/README.markdown

 # Base

+This is my port of the excellent [HTML5 Boilerplate](http://html5boilerplate.com/).
+I've added [Compass](http://compass-style.org) (with [Susy](http://susy.oddbird.net/)) and (CoffeeScript)[http://coffeescript.org].

+### Installation

+You'll need the following ingredients.

+1. Get Ruby 1.9.3 (via RVM, ruby-env or what have you).
+2. Get Bundler (`gem install bundler`).
+3. Install the dependencies (`bundle install`).

+### Usage

-This is my base template for HTML projects.
-To compile SCSS and CoffeeScript, you need to install Rake, Compass, and CoffeeScript.
+To compile the SCSS and CoffeeScript, you run the Thor command provided.

-    npm install -g coffee-script
-    gem install rake compass

-To compile the files, run the Rake script.

-    rake compile
-    rake watch:scss
-    rake watch:coffee
+    bundle exec thor base:compile

+To watch the SCSS and CoffeeScript for changes, you can run one of the following two commands (though Guard is preferred).

+    bundle exec guard
+    bundle exec thor base:watch